luckypoem/moesocks/README.md

 Notes
 ------

-There's a bug that prevents moesocks remote from working correctly with GFW, thanks Prof Fang!
+There's a bug that prevents remote from working correctly with GFW, thanks Prof Fang!

 You should use the original Python implementation of [shadowsocks] on the remote